 The Schedule for the Preparation of the FY 2005-2009 Consolidated Plan and FY 2005-2006 Annual Action Plan provides the critical path for the preparation of these plans and the dates for completing major milestones.
 As this schedule indicates, the City of Urbana will be developing two (2) separate, but related planning documents in the next 11 months.
-One being the Five (5) Year Consolidated Plan for FY 2005-2009 and the other is the Annual Action Plan for FY 2005-2006, which will provide an annual plan and budget for the utilization of CDBG and HOME funds for that year.
-HUD considers the Annual Action Plan as a component part of the Consolidated Plan.
+One being the 5- Year Consolidated Plan for FY 2005-2009 and the other is the Annual Action Plan for FY 2005-2006, which will provide an annual plan and budget for the utilization of CDBG and HOME funds for that year.
+HUD considers the Annual Action Plan a component part of the Consolidated Plan.
 For planning purposes, staff will keep the two processes separate as appropriate.

-Enclosed is a copy of Champaign County Statistical Abstract 2004, prepared by the Champaign County Regional Planning Commission.
+Earlier this year, the Urbana City Council was provided a copy of Champaign County Statistical Abstract 2004, prepared by the Champaign County Regional Planning Commission.
 This document contains a great amount of information and data that can be referenced in the Consolidated Plan.
-The Regional Planning Commission has indicated that this data can be shared and referenced in other planning documents.
+The Regional Planning Commission has indicated that this data can be hared and referenced in other planning documents.